 The Clone operation only copies the files folder (

 sites/default/files) and does not include core, theme, plugins or modules.

 Click Clone the Database & files from Live into the Development Environment.

-When this is complete, click Visit Development Site to confirm that the content you created on your Live site now appears on your Dev site.
+Click Visit Development Site when this is complete to confirm that the content you created on your Live site now appears on your Dev site.

 Nice work!
 You added a page to your Live site, then cloned this environment "down" to Dev.
 Your Dev environment is a safe place for editing code, and now it's up-to-date with your latest content.